Mary Schmich: 'Wear Sunscreen'

-Schmich's June 1, 1997 column began with the injunction to wear sunscreen, and continued with discursive advice for living without regret.
+Schmich's June 1, 1997, column began with the injunction to wear sunscreen, and continued with discursive advice for living without regret.
 In her introduction to the column, she described it as the commencement address she would give if she were asked to give one.
 The column was circulated around the Internet, with an erroneous claim that it was a commencement address by Kurt Vonnegut, usually at the Massachusetts Institute of Technology, and the misattribution became a news item when Vonnegut was contacted by reporters to comment.
 He told The New York Times, "What she wrote was funny, wise and charming, so I would have been proud had the words been mine."

 In 1998, Schmich published the column as a book, Wear Sunscreen.
 In 1999, Baz Luhrmann released a song called "Everybody's Free (To Wear Sunscreen)" in which this column is read word for word as written by Schmich, who gave permission and receives royalties.
 This song was a number one hit in several countries.

-Schmich's June 1, 1997 column (as well as the Baz Luhrmann song based on it) includes the sentence:

-"Do one thing every day that scares you."

-This statement is notable because it is Schmich's original work, and yet frequently misattributed to Eleanor Roosevelt.
+Schmich's June 1, 1997, column (as well as the Baz Luhrmann song based on it) includes the sentence "Do one thing every day that scares you."
+The statement was Schmich's original work, but has frequently been misattributed to Eleanor Roosevelt.